auoie/tinystuffdev/content/notes/double-equals.md

 document == window; // false
 ```

-According to the ECMA-262 spec, `==` is symmetric.
+According to the ECMA-262 specification, `==` is symmetric.
-I'm guessing the spec wasn't around when IE10 was created.
+I'm guessing the specification wasn't around when IE10 was created.
 Always use `===`.

 ## References